 If removing the old floor is too difficult or impractical and the floor is too damaged to use an embossing leveler, cover it with a new layer of plywood underlayment.
 Unless otherwise directed by code, 1/4 inch BC grade plywood makes a good underlayment.

-Always wear a respirator when removing old flooring.
+NOTE: Always wear a respirator when removing old flooring.
 Be aware that some older flooring materials may contain asbestos.
 It’s recommended that you test older flooring materials before removal, and have a professional remove them.
 Be sure to always wear the proper safety gear such as goggles, gloves and masks for your specific situation.

 Before installation, consider the extra thickness of your finished floor.
 Using a small piece of underlayment as a spacing guide, cut through the bottom edges of any door moldings that protrude into the room to allow space for the new underlayment to slide underneath.
 If laying the new tiles over preexisting linoleum, run your belt sander over the linoleum surface, from one end of the room to the other, to dull the surface.
 Vacuum up the dust.

 In many cases, you can install vinyl floor tiles on top of your existing floor, but it depends on what type of floor you already have and what shape it is in.
-If the present floor is something like sheet vinyl, you should remove it.
 Since vinyl tiles don’t do a very good job of “smoothing over” imperfections in your flooring or underlayment, then the floor would need to be in very good shape.
 In general, it’s more difficult to put vinyl over tile than the opposite; installing tile over vinyl.
 If you are laying new tiles over preexisting ceramic tiles, you’ll want to remove any broken pieces and smooth out and large dip and bumps with a tile floor filler.

 To compute how many tiles you’ll need for a floor project, measure the length and width of the room and multiply these numbers to find the area of the room.
 For example, if the length of the room is 12 feet and the width is 10 feet, the total area will be 120 square feet.
 If necessary, divide irregularly shaped rooms into smaller sections.
 Figure the area for each section, and add them all together to get the total.